theimpossibleastronaut/rmw/docs/code-testing.md

 If [valgrind](https://www.valgrind.org/) is installed, the check will include some tests for resource leaks.
 To bypass using `valgrind`, use
 <code class="w3-codespan">USE_VALGRIND=0 make check</code>

-<h2 id="testing_home">Specify different home directory</h2>

-As of v0.7.03, you can provide a "fake" home directory by setting the environmental variable RMW_FAKE_HOME.

 <!-- This section probably would be better on a separate "Debugging" page (not yet created) -->
 <h2 id="profiling">Profiling</h2>